 The consequent results do however supply JVS with valuable information on which to base short/long term planning and programming to meet student needs.

-NAPLAN results are not publically displayed for schools in instances where the total student participation for the tests in a given year is 5 students or less, which was the case in 2017.
+NAPLAN results are not publically displayed in instances where the total student participation for a given year is less than 5 students or less, which was the case in 2019.

 ~ 5 ~ The granting of Records of School Achievement (RoSA)